How To Write AP® Statistics Free-Response Questions (FRQs)

 The total time allotted for the FRQ section of the AP Statistics is 90 minutes, split between Part A (65 minutes) and Part B (25 minutes).

-The College Board releases past exam questions where you can download FRQs.
+The College Board releases past exam questions where you can download FRQs from.
 In addition, you can download scoring guidelines, sample responses from exam takers, and score distributions.

 Read More About the AP Statistics Exam